ariard/lightning-rfc/12-offer-encoding.md

 invoice_request.
 This flattened format simplifies storage at some space cost, as the payer need only remember the invoice for any refunds or proof.

+The reader of the invoice cannot trust the invoice correctly reflects the offer and invoice_request fields, hence the requirements to check that they are correct.

 FIXME: Possible future extensions: